bootstrapworld/curriculum/lessons/functions-examples-definitions/langs/en-us/slides.md

 {layout="Launch"}
 # Three Representations of a Function

-We know that...

-1. Every function has a contract.
+- Every function has a contract.

-@show{(contract "gt" '("Number" ) "Number")}
+@image{images/gt-contract.png, "a"}

-1. We can write examples illustrating how a function should work to help us identify the pattern.
+- We can write examples illustrating how a function should work to help us identify the pattern.

 @ifproglang{Pyret}{
 @image{images/examples-pyret.png, "gt Examples", 400}}